 These financial statements for SFW have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-Based on the By-Laws of the AIIB, the financial year of the Bank begins on 1 January and ends on 31 December of each year.
-SFW follows the same financial year end as the Bank.
-For the year in which SFW is established, the financial year begins on the date of the establishment of SFW and ends on 31 December of that year.
+Based on the By-Laws of the AIIB, the financial year of the Bank begins on Jan.
+1 and ends on Dec.
+31 of each year.
+SFW follows the same financial year-end as the Bank.

 SFW follows the Bank's accounting policies and has adopted all of the IFRS standards and interpretations effective for the periods beginning on Jan.
-1, 2020.
+1, 2021.